mitre/tmnt/docs/source/sequence_vae.rst

-kappa                float          Concentration parameter when using ``vmf`` distribution; lower values increase regularization kld_wt               float          Coefficient to weight the KL divergence loss term log_interval         integer        Number of batches to process before outputing loss (and example reconstruction) model_dir            integer        Model directory to save final model parameters weight_decay         float          Standard weight decay for optimizer warmup_ratio         float          Percentage of training steps after which decay begins (default 0.1) use_bert             boolean        Use BERT (base) as the encoder instead of non-pre-trained transformer embedding_source     string         GluonNLP embedding source to use (when not using BERT encoder)
+kappa                float          Concentration parameter when using ``vmf`` distribution; lower values increase regularization kld_wt               float          Coefficient to weight the KL divergence loss term log_interval         integer        Number of batches to process before outputing loss (and example reconstruction) save_dir             string         Directory where experiment log will be saved model_dir            string         Model directory to save final model parameters weight_decay         float          Standard weight decay for optimizer warmup_ratio         float          Percentage of training steps after which decay begins (default 0.1) use_bert             boolean        Use BERT (base) as the encoder instead of non-pre-trained transformer embedding_source     string         GluonNLP embedding source to use (when not using BERT encoder) json_text_key        string         String key for a json text field to use as text input label_smoothing      float          Standard label smoothing parameter (NOT YET SUPPORTED)
 ===================  ===========    =================================================================================